Literacy in Recovery: Two years after Hurricane Katrina

-- Because nearly one in three American households possesses zero or
+- Because nearly one in three American households possesses zero or negative assets.

 These realities demonstrate the critical need for strategies that will help families move out of poverty and into lasting economic security.
 The Six Strategies are tools for individuals, community-based organizations, and state- and local-level policymakers to use to truly help low-income families move out of poverty and achieve long-term economic stability and independence.

 In today's policy environment-in which welfare and workforce legislation have devolved power to states and localities-new and effective strategies are urgently needed to aid low-income people: